-Tata Steel Europe is one of Europe's leading steel producers and is part of the global Tata Steel Group.
+Tata Steel UK Limited is the UK's largest steel producer and is part of the global Tata Steel Group.
 Tata Steel UK Limited is Tata Steel's main operating entity in the UK with its primary steel making operations located at Port Talbot South Wales and is supported by a network of downstream operations and service centres across the UK and the EU for the distribution and further processing of steel products, and a worldwide network of sales offices.
-As at the end March 2022, Tata Steel UK employed some 7900 people in the UK.
+As at the end March 2023, Tata Steel UK employed some 8,051 people in the UK.